EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 3. On the following screen, click the "Upload Plugin" button.
 4. Browse your computer to where you downloaded the plugin .zip file, select it and click the "Install Now" button.
 5. After the plugin has successfully installed, click "Activate Plugin" and enjoy!

+== Frequently Asked Questions ==

+**All documentation can be found in [our Knowledge Base](https://yikesplugins.com/support/knowledge-base/eu-compliance-for-easy-forms-for-mailchimp/).**

+= Do I need a another plugin for this to work? =
+Yes, this plugin is an add-on to [Easy Forms for MailChimp](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/).

+= How do I change the opt-in text? =
+After installing and activating the plugin, you will find a new section on the Form Builder screen called "EU Law Compliance."
+There you can customize the opt-in checkbox text.

 == Screenshots ==